Te Dejo Madrid

-"Te Dejo Madrid" (English: "I Leave You Madrid") is a song recorded by Colombian singer-songwriter Shakira for her fifth studio album, Laundry Service (2001).
+"Te Dejo Madrid" (English: "I'm Leaving You Madrid") is a song recorded by Colombian singer-songwriter Shakira for her fifth studio album, Laundry Service (2001).
 It was written by the singer about the city of Madrid, the capital of Spain.
 The music video for it featured the singer as a bullfighter.
 Although it was released as the second single from the album in several European countries in 2002, it was not released in the United States.
 "Te Dejo Madrid" was a commercial success in Spain, peaking at number seven, but did not repeat the success of Shakira's previous singles in Latin America, peaking at number 45 on Billboard's Hot Latin Songs.
 The song saw additional production by Lester Mendez.

 Music video

 In the music video, Shakira is seen lying on a bed and in front of a mirror in a bullfighting costume.
 The television shows scenes from a bullfighting performance.
 It shows Shakira then running to the stadium, where these performances are recorded, with a pair of large scissors.
 When she arrives, there is a man, who is the bullfighter, inside the ring, who is pictured throughout the video as maybe her lover, who is looking in the mirror at himself.
 Shakira flips the mirror around so she is facing the bullfighter.
 Shakira is shown with a bull mask on and she is portrayed as the bull.
 They come face to face and she touches his lips, but turns away and plays the harmonica solo.
 The video ends with Shakira cutting off her long hair in the mirror.

 Spanish bullfighter Julián López Escobar, better known by his stage name El Juli, filed a lawsuit against Shakira for using scenes of one of his performances in the music video for "Te Dejo Madrid" without his permission.
 She was sued for five million dollars for "plagiarism of image in use and exercise of his profession".